 - Lie on your back, knees bent, feet flat, medicine ball held overhead

-- Curl your upper back off the floor while pressing your lower back down and raising your hips simultaneously
+- Curl your upper back off the floor while pressing your lower back down and raising your hips at the same time

 - The ball moves forward as your pelvis tilts up